NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board such as I2C, SPI, PWM, CAN Bus.

 sudo apt install gcc-arm-none-eabi

-Alternatively, you can download the latest version from ARM’s official website and perform a manual installation.
-After installation, verify the toolchain is working correctly with the command arm-none-eabi-gcc --version.
+Alternatively, you can download the latest version from ARM’s official site and perform a manual installation.
+After installation, you can verify the toolchain is working correctly with the arm-none-eabi-gcc --version command.

 # Clone the main NuttX repository